-With my Sony cameras, I have two different kinds of remotes: a Sony Infrared (IR) remote and a Vello Remote Trigger.
+With my Sony cameras, I have two different kinds of remotes: a Sony RMT-DSLR2 Wireless Remote Commander and a Vello FreeWave Wireless Trigger.
 They both work differently and serve different use-case scenarios.

 The Vello Wireless Trigger is a better option for triggering the shutter, Off-Camera-Flash (OCF), and for the adventurous a second camera.
 The Vello uses radio signals like Wi-Fi so that you are not bound by line-of-sight issues and the lens choice for your artistic productions.
 Also, you gain the advantage of mounting your Speedlight Flash onto a trigger and placing it anywhere in the range of the shot you want to create.
-This gives a lot of creative flexibility for almost any scenario.
-Using the Vello outdoors also to get further away from the camera and create incredible landscape shots with you in the scene.
+This gives much creative flexibility for almost any scenario.
+I love creating scenic landscape self-portraits with using the Vello outdoors to a wide shot.

-One of the great value additions from the Sony Alpha camera is the full-featured remote iOS and Android app.
-Using the built-in Wi-Fi in the camera body, the remote app connects the camera from a tablet or smartphone.
-What makes this option superior to simply using the IR Remote or the Wireless Trigger is the that you also get a View Finder of your scene for your phone or tablet.
-This give you the ability to change your lens focus when you have an auto-focusing lens attached.
+Sony led the market with a full-featured remote controller iOS and Android app for its E-Mount Alpha cameras.
+Using the built-in camera WI-FI, the remote app connects to the camera from a tablet or smartphone.
+What makes this option superior to simply using the IR Remote or the Wireless Trigger is the that you also get a view finder of your scene for your phone or tablet.
+With this, you can change your focus when you have an auto-focusing lens attached.
 Additionally, I use my remote with my studio strobe light remote equipment attached.
-This gives me the ability to trigger multiple monolights and build a beautiful scene.
+This gives me the ability to trigger multiple studio strobe lights and build a beautiful scene.

-Since the camera sends a JPEG image of each shot I make to my tablet, I can immediately evaluate and reset without ever having to go back behind the camera.
-This technique has become such a game-changer in my production workflow that I often use it in my studio portraiture.
-It provides a means to quickly show my talent or client the images we are making and how they direct to produce the best results.
+Since the camera sends a JPEG image of each shot I make to my tablet, I can immediately evaluate and reset without ever having to go to the back of the camera.
+This technique is such a game-changer in my production workflow that I use it in my studio portraiture.
+It provides a means to quickly show my talent or client the images we are making.
+Shooting with a tablet helps me direct and pose my subject to produce the best results.

 Go experiment and experience remote shooting for yourself.
 I’m sure you’ll find other scenarios where it is beneficial to your image to get your finger far and away from the camera.